Using and maintaining your equipment

 • the operator or owner of the equipment didn't know or have any reason to suspect or believe the equipment was inaccurate.

-See Certificate of accuracy for more information.
+Please see our Certificate of Accuracy page for more information.

 Do your own checks

-• Ensuring weighing equipment is level and indicates zero before use.
+• ensuring weighing equipment is level and indicates zero before use

-• Daily or weekly accuracy checks using a calibrated test weight, and recording the results.
+• daily or weekly accuracy checks using a calibrated test weight and recording the results

-• Regular checks of the net weight or measure of packaged goods, paying particular attention to in-house packed goods.
-Remove any incorrectly weighed goods from sale and isolate them from other stock.
+• regular checks of the net weight or measure of packaged goods, paying particular attention to goods packed ‘in-house’, and